jeongminfoh/starter-hugo-academic/content/home/experience.md

         *  Second in command of Rifle company
         *  Served in a General Outpost (G.O.P.) along the Demilitarized Zone (D.M.Z.)
-        *  Promoted from Rifle Platoon Leader (Second Lieutenant) in March 2010
+        *  Promoted from Infantry  Rifle Platoon Leader (Second Lieutenant) in March 2010

 design:
   columns: '2'